Lunarelements/refried-beans/README.md

-# RefriedBeans
+# Refried Beans

-A script that opens up various MBeans and then allows you to save the HTML output when done.
-It was created to automate a task at one of my jobs
+A Python script that opens up various MBeans and then allows you to save the HTML output when done.
+It was created to automate a performance testing task at one of my previous co-op positions

 ## Getting Started